-Wild, rugged, and often accessible only by sea, discover tiny fishing villages tucked into coves and inlets along these stunning shores via Zodiacs and kayaks.
-Back on board, gain insights from our experts into the civilizations and wildlife that have made this island home.
+Wild, rugged, and often accessible only by sea, Newfoundland's eastern coast is dotted with tiny fishing villages tucked into coves.
+Explore these stunning shores by Zodiac and kayak today.
+Back on board, gain insights from our experts into the civilizations and the wildlife that have made this island home.
 National Geographic Explorer (B,L,D)

 Day 7 — St. John's